Chemotherapeutic Agents

 Spleen Disorders

-Spleen disorders represent a diverse group of conditions that affect the structure and function of the spleen, an organ essential for blood filtration, immune defence, and red blood cell turnover.
-These include splenomegaly (enlarged spleen), hypersplenism, hyposplenism, and splenic rupture, which may arise from infections, hematological diseases, liver pathology, or malignancy.
-Their clinical importance lies in their potential to cause […]
+Spleen disorders are a diverse group of conditions affecting the structure and function of the spleen, an organ essential for blood filtration, immune defence, and red blood cell turnover.
+Common spleen disorders include splenomegaly (enlarged spleen), hypersplenism, hyposplenism, and splenic rupture, which may result from infections, hematological diseases, liver disease, or malignancy.
+These conditions can lead to important clinical complications […]

 Read more